 Although such explosive SaaS industry growth is a promising sign for the companies involved, it’s worth noting that the competition between them is intensifying.
 No SaaS businesses want to be left behind, so they constantly look for new ways to attract and retain their customers.

 You probably don’t want to fall behind other SaaS companies, either.
 If so, then we have good news for you.
-Consider your user engagement strategy and enjoy the benefits it will give you.
+Consider your SaaS customer engagement strategy and enjoy the benefits it will give you.

-Today’s article is a comprehensive look at user engagement.
-We’ll tell you about the importance of this approach for SaaS businesses and explain how you can track your customer engagement.
+Today’s article is a comprehensive look at SaaS customer engagement.
+We’ll tell you about the importance of this approach for SaaS businesses and explain how you can track your SaaS customer engagement.

-Arounda specialists are knowledgeable about the SaaS niche, having delivered over 20 thriving projects.
-Thus, we can share insights on user engagement strategies based on our profound experience in software as a service.
+Arounda specialists are knowledgeable about the SaaS customer engagement and niche, having delivered over 20 thriving projects.
+Thus, we can share insights on engagement strategies based on our profound experience in software as a service.

-To understand user engagement better, you must remember to evaluate several indicators at once.
+To understand SaaS customer engagement better, you must remember to evaluate several indicators at once.
 By tracking just one thing, you won’t be able to get the full picture.
 Additionally, the metrics you must study will vary depending on the types of SaaS products.

-Customer engagement, in turn, guarantees that the user will return to your SaaS product again and again.
+SaaS customer engagement, in turn, guarantees that the people will return to your SaaS product again and again.
 If you understand what clients expect from your software, you will be able to retain them and even encourage them to use your product more often.

 The main points to consider are how convenient it is for your customers to interact with your software and how you can improve this interaction.

-A poor onboarding process, your product’s excessive complexity, or the lack of SaaS value for end users are just a few unfavorable customer engagement examples.
+A poor onboarding process, your product’s excessive complexity, or the lack of SaaS value for end people are just a few unfavorable engagement examples.
 The good thing is that you can avoid such negative involvement with a well-thought-out strategy.

-Now you’re probably wondering how to improve user engagement.
+Now you’re probably wondering how to improve customer engagement.
 To do this, you should familiarize yourself with the main metrics that will help determine how satisfied your customers are with your SaaS solution.

-In general, it is okay that some users abandon your product.
+In general, it is okay that somebody abandons your product.
 Nevertheless, you’ll want to check whether the churn rate is acceptable for the industry in which you operate.

 To calculate the customer churn rate, you must choose the time frame in which you will conduct research.
 It can be, for example, a week, a month, a quarter, or a year.